MIT-Emerging-Talent/ET6-CDSP-group-04-repo/collaboration/learning_goals.md

    > I hope to enhance my ability to clearly communicate data-driven insights, give and receive constructive feedback, and collaborate effectively in a diverse and dynamic team.

+### Yuri Spizhovyi

+1. Deepen my practical understanding of data modeling by structuring real-world problems with appropriate datasets.

+2. Learn how to collect, clean, and document datasets to ensure reproducibility and support team collaboration.

+3. Strengthen my skills in exploratory data analysis (EDA) and apply basic statistical methods to uncover meaningful insights.

+4. Practice selecting suitable analysis techniques based on the type of data and research questions.

+5. Improve my ability to communicate findings to non-technical audiences through clear writing and visual storytelling.

+6. Gain experience preparing a professional project presentation that summarizes results, highlights impact, and proposes next steps.

+7. Enhance my GitHub collaboration skills by managing branches, issues, pull requests, and markdown documentation effectively.

+8. Take ownership of my self-directed learning by closing knowledge gaps in Python, data visualization, and reporting tools throughout the project.